Say Goodbye to Excel with Xero/QBO & FUTRLI

 Running a company offline can feel like you’re floating through space.
 You can’t get a grip on where you stand and what you need to do to improve.
 While gravity-free can be a fun experience, you don’t want to feel like you’re not on stable ground in business.
-Excel is a brilliant bit of kit – it doesn’t matter if you’re in startup phase or an international brand, you need to be using the best stuff out there to keep pace with your competitors.
+Excel is a good bit of kit – however, it doesn’t matter if you’re in startup phase or an international brand, you need to be using the best stuff out there to keep pace with your competitors.
 So, wave goodbye to Excel and welcome cloud accounting software with open arms.
 Here’s why this is a ‘must’, not a ‘should’.

-While Excel is an incredibly versatile tool, it can massively let you down at times.
+While Excel is an incredibly versatile tool, it can let you down at times.
 It can do the job if you’re simply storing data in it (but hold that thought…), but when you want to grow your business, you really need to be on board with a real-time cloud accounting platform.
-Be it Xero or QuickBooks Online, via the cloud is the only way to be operating.
+Be it Xero or QuickBooks Online, via the cloud is the best way to be operating.
 Both Xero and QBO data is automatically synced with FUTRLI.
 Our platform constantly pulls in data, refreshing regularly, so you know that the data you’re viewing is accurate and completely up to date.

 If we cast our minds back to the Christmas of 2015, thanks to a spreadsheet error, the first British astronaut Tim Peake ended up being mistaken for a drunk reveller.
 Calling a number he expected to be his family, Peake said Microsoft Excel had rounded up a number in his list, leading him to accidentally dial a different UK address.
 The unsuspecting grandmother on the other end of the phone hung up after hearing a strange man’s voice say: “Hello, is this planet Earth?” on Christmas Eve.